Sirous Ranjbar

-Sirous Ranjbar (born September 21, 1963 in Tehran, Iran) is an Iranian filmmaker.
+Sirous Ranjbar (also known as Cyrus Ranjbar, born September 21, 1963 in Tehran, Iran) is an Iranian film director and screenwriter.

 Biography

-Sirous Ranjbar (also known as Cyrus Ranjbar) is an Iranian film director and screenwriter.

-Sirous Ranjbar holds a Bachelor's degree in Film Production from IRIB University and a Master's degree in Philosophy of Law from Tehran University.
-He began his career in cinema as an assistant director on acclaimed films such as The Altar of Fire (1992) and Parviz Shahbazi's The Traveller from the South (1995).
+Ranjbar holds a Bachelor's degree in Film Production from IRIB University and a Master's degree in Philosophy of Law from Tehran University.
+He began his career as an assistant director on The Altar of Fire (1992) and The Traveller from the South (1995).

-Throughout his career in Iran, he was active as both a director and screenwriter for numerous feature films and television series.
-His directorial debut was the feature film Call of Gabriel.
-Alongside his filmmaking, Ranjbar served for two decades as a script reader and member of the screenplay evaluation committee at the Farabi Cinema Foundation, Iran's primary institution for film support.
-He was also an editor for several cultural publications, including Fictional Magazine and Surah for Youth.
+He worked as a director and screenwriter for feature films and television series.
+His directorial debut was the feature film Call of Gabriel (2004).
+He also worked as a script reader and member of the screenplay evaluation committee at the Farabi Cinema Foundation, Iran's national film foundation established in 1983 under the Ministry of Culture and Islamic Guidance.